yithemes/yith-woocommerce-wishlist/README.md

 ### 3.0.21 - Released on 21 April 2021

-* New: support for WooCommerce 5.2
+* New: support for WooCommerce 5.3
-* New: added no-robots headers for add_to_wishlist url (thanks to brix720)
 * Update: YITH plugin framework
-* Tweak: code refactoring according to PHPCS
-* Fix: avoid setting session_id, until guest performs any edit operation over the lists
-* Fix: removed deprecated unbind from scripts
-* Dev: added yith_wcwl_main_style_deps filter to allow devs remove unnecessary deps
-* Dev: added yith_wcwl_custom_icon_alt and yith_wcwl_custom_width filters, to allow dev customize ATW custom icon
+* Tweak: use share link title for WhatsApp sharing link too
+* Tweak: enqueue plugin scripts only when needed
+* Fix: visibility param for wishlist queries not working correctly
+* Fix: generic selectors used at found_variations (thanks to vivik93)

 ## Support